 3.8 percent surtax on investment income: The lesser of net investment income or the excess of MAGI greater than $200,000 (individual), $250,000 (married filing jointly), $200,000 (head of household), and $125,000 (married filing separately)

-Charitable contributions donated directly to a qualified charity or a donor-advised fund can help achieve a federal tax deduction.
-Keep in mind, however, that this strategy will only be beneficial if itemizing deductions.
-So, it’s worthwhile for clients to discuss with their tax professionals if their charitable contributions, in addition to other deductions, will surpass their standard deduction.
+Charitable contributions donated directly to a qualified charity or donor-advised fund (DAF) may be eligible for a federal tax deduction.
+Keep in mind, however, that this strategy will only be beneficial if clients itemize deductions.
+So, it’s worthwhile for clients to meet with their tax professionals to discuss whether their charitable contributions and other deductions will exceed their standard deduction.

-Deductions on contributions to donor-advised funds are capped at 60 percent of AGI for cash and 30 percent of AGI for long-term appreciated securities.
+Deductions on DAF contributions are capped at 60 percent of AGI for cash and 30 percent of AGI for long-term appreciated securities.

-Clients who may be subject to an estimated tax penalty can request that employers (via Form W-4) adjust their withholding to cover shortfalls.
+Estimated taxes: Clients who may be subject to an estimated tax penalty can request that employers adjust their withholding to cover shortfalls (via Form W-4).
 The IRS tax withholding estimator can be a valuable resource here.
 They could also explore using Form 1040-ES to make their estimated quarterly payments for income that’s not subject to withholding.

 It’s always a good idea to review estate plans as part of year-end financial planning.
 Depending on a client’s net worth, establishing a defective grantor trust, spousal lifetime access trust, or irrevocable life insurance trust may be an effective strategy to reduce estate tax exposure.